Pimlical Android Help

 The available functions for the command bar are as follows.
 All of the following functions are also available for use with the four diagonal swipe gestures as well:

 Creates a new event on the currently selected day if the day view is displayed.
 Otherwise, a new event is created on today's date.
-A long press on this button pops up the event selection list.
+A long press on this button pops up the event selection list (provided that there is no explicit definition for the corresponding CommandBarViewButtonXLong preference).

 Creates a new floating event on the currently selected day if the day view is displayed.
-Otherwise, a new floating event is created on today's date.
+Otherwise, a new floating event is created on today's date (provided that there is no explicit definition for the corresponding CommandBarViewButtonXLong preference).

 Creates a new task on the currently selected day if the day view is displayed.
 Otherwise, a new task is created on today's date.